Supply Chain Planner

 - Is the main contact/escalation point for PMs to allow a more detailed impact assessment and to support prioritization

 - Consults and communicates between LOC / Regional Demand Forecasting Manager / Regulatory across multiple ‘change’ processes with regards to timings, forecasts, order dates, and inventory impact

 - New Product Sourcing

 - Product Transfer

 - Pack Change

-- University graduate or relevant practical experience, or Supply Chain Professional Qualification.
+- University graduate or relevant practical experience (Preferably a Supply Chain Professional Qualification)

 - Area of Specialisation: Supply chain related discipline, logistics, supply management, demand management, operational management.

 - Experience in multiple business cycles in either or both a Commercial Sales / Marketing / Demand Forecasting / Finance operation, or an end-to-end Supply Chain Planning role in a Pharmaceutical environment, preferably managing strategic therapies/brands/market.